What Is Cheek Makeup?

 Always start with a light hand.
 It’s easier to add more product if it’s not enough than to go lighter if too much is applied.
 Use a good base for your cheeky makeup.
 If you don’t there’s a risk your blush may appear blotchy and unflattering.

-Click here to check out the Color Street website: https://www.colorstreet.com/mjtroche
+I am an Independent Color Street Stylist.
+Click here to check out my Color Street website: https://www.colorstreet.com/mjtroche

 Come on over to our Facebook Color Street Customer Appreciation group to get all the latest including new products, contest, games & fun!